adjiap/on-premise-llm-infrastructure-setup/docker-small-team-setup/README.md

 # Download models (same as above)
 ```

-> [!WARNING] Managing AI Models for SysAdmins
+> [!WARNING]
-> In the future, do not manage AI models by accessing the `ollama-container` directly.
+> For SysAdmins, In the future, do not manage AI models by accessing the `ollama-container` directly.
 Use the Admin Panel in OpenWebUI instead for better model lifecycle management.

 ##### Setting up OpenWebUI container